-The Wilderness First Aid course provides comprehensive training and certification for wilderness guides operating within 12 hours of emergency medical assistance.
-For an entry-level guide in the Adventure Tourism Industry, it is the required first aid ticket, and includes CPR level "C" training.
+Prerequisite(s): Admission to the Adventure Tourism Diploma or Coastal is the required first aid ticket, and includes CPR level "C" training.
 The course is suitable for guides or educators who require basic proficiency in the management of injuries caused by force in addition to common environmental injuries and illness such as hypothermia, frostbite, hyperthermia and dehydration.
 Students learn to use medical supplies available to a prepared leader.
 Leadership and client pre-trip preparation with respect to contingency planning is emphasized.